P-adic number: Motivation

 Roughly speaking, modular arithmetic modulo a positive integer n consists of "approximating" every integer by the remainder of its division by n, called its residue modulo n.
 The main property of modular arithmetic is that the residue modulo n of the result of a succession of operations on integers is the same as the result of the same succession of operations on residues modulo n.

-When studying Diophantine equations, it's sometimes useful to reduce the equation modulo a prime p, since this usually provides more insight about the equation itself.
-Unfortunately, doing this loses some information because the reduction $\mathbb Z\twoheadrightarrow\mathbb Z/p$ is not injective.
+When studying Diophantine equations, it is sometimes useful to reduce the equation modulo a prime p, since this usually provides more insight about the equation itself.
+Unfortunately, doing this loses some information because the reduction $\mathbb Z\twoheadrightarrow\mathbb Z/p\mathbb Z$ is not injective.

 One way to preserve more information is to use larger moduli, such as higher prime powers, p^{2}, p^{3}, ....
-However, this has the disadvantage of $\mathbb Z/p^e$ not being a field, which loses a lot of the algebraic properties that $\mathbb Z/p$ has.
+However, this has the disadvantage of $\mathbb Z/p^e\mathbb Z$ not being a field, which loses a lot of the algebraic properties that $\mathbb Z/p\mathbb Z$ has.

 Kurt Hensel discovered a method which consists of using a prime modulus p, and applying Hensel's lemma to lift solutions modulo p to modulo p^{2}, p^{3}, ....
 This process creates an infinite sequence of residues, and a p-adic number is defined as the "limit" of such a sequence.

 Essentially, p-adic numbers allows "taking modulo p^{e} for all e at once".
 A distinguishing feature of p-adic numbers from ordinary modulo arithmetic is that the set of p-adic numbers $\mathbb Q_p$ forms a field, making division by p possible (unlike when working modulo p^{e}).
 Furthermore, the mapping $\mathbb Z\hookrightarrow\mathbb Z_p$ is injective, so not much information is lost when reducing to p-adic numbers.